AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-coupon.md

    >[!NOTE]
    >
    >Cart price rules that have the same priority do not result in a combined discount.
 Each rule (coupon) is applied to matching products separately, one-by-one, according to the cart price rule ID in the database.
-To control the discount applying order it is recommended to set the different priority for each added cart price rule.
+To control the discount applying order, it is recommended to set the different priority for each added cart price rule.

 ## Configure coupon codes